 My wooden blocks were Douglas fir, but any species of wood should be fine.
 There is also no need to finish them.
 I prefer the natural wood anyway.
 I'm also not totally convinced that non-toxic finishes are truly safe for my kids to eat.
 So, if they manage to chew on the raw toy blocks a bit as toddlers I'm not concerned.

-To view the block plans just click on the link below.
+To view the block plans just click here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.